Within There is but One Abode

 In the artworks from the series “Ucronías de habitaciones totémicas”, silhouettes of small archaeological figures contain landscapes and architectures.
 Solid figures are thus opened up for reimagination as containers of other universes and constructions: they become transparent so as to reveal new places and thus become bigger than themselves even as they remain within their outlines.
 The artworks are made from a combination of images cut out of pages from archaeology journals – we are left with only the main motif, its silhouette and its shadow – and watercolours that complete and adapt to these ghostly bodies, which have faded entirely.
 Interested in the symbolic and formal potential of the constructive fragment, with this series the artist continues her exploration of cultures that conceive of their homes as bodies or extensions of themselves and especially ‘talking architectures’; a kind of utopian architecture developed during the neoclassical French period in which the form of each construction would intentionally reveal its function.

-Graduated from the Universidad del Cine in Buenos Aires in 2011, Carolina Fusilier completed the Artists’ Programme of the Universidad Torcuato Di Tella’s between 2016 and 2017.
+Carolina Fusilier (Buenos Aires, 1986) graduated from the Universidad del Cine in Buenos Aires in 2011, completed the Artists’ Programme of the Universidad Torcuato Di Tella’s between 2016 and 2017.
 She participated in Soma in Mexico City and the Kunstakademie Düsseldorf in 2018 and 2019.
 She received the Pollock-Krasner Foundation Scholarship (2019–2020) and the support grant from Jumex Foundation in Mexico City to carry out her project Kitchen with a View (2019).
 She was also awarded the Raúl Urtasun – Frances Harley scholarship for emerging artists from Argentina (Banff Center, Canada, 2015).
 She completed the Open Sessions programme at The Drawing Center, New York, in 2018-2019.
 Her solo exhibitions include: Kitchen with a View, at Locust Projects, Miami (2019); Angel Engines, at the Natalia Hug Gallery, Cologne (2018); and Fenómeno [Phenomenon], at La Fábrica, Buenos Aires (2014).
 Her work was recently included in group exhibitions at: Sculpture Center and The Drawing Center (New York), the Kamias Triennial (Philippines, 2020), Doc!
 (Paris, 2019), the Chalton Gallery (London), Soma (Mexico) and The Banff Center (Alberta), among others.

 Jimena Croceri at the exhibition Within There Is But One Abode